AnimaApp/scooby/README.md

 This section covers the basics to use Scooby in your projects.
-We'll start from the initial repository setup, gradually covering all the steps to get a simple working setup.
+We'll start from the initial repository setup, gradually covering all the steps to get a simple working pipeline.

 > **Note for Scooby developers**: this section does not cover how to contribute to the Scooby project.
 > If your goal is to extend or modify Scooby itself, please